time-to-move/TTM/GUIs/README.md

 - Select an initial image.
 - Draw polygons in the image and drag them in several segments.
 - During segments you can rotate, scale, and change the polygon colors!
-- Polygons can also be dragged from an external image you can add into the scene.
+- You can also add an external image into the scene and move it (or polygons cut from it) across segments.
+Transparency is preserved.
-- Write an text prompt that will be used to generate the video afterwards.
+- Write a text prompt that will be used to generate the video afterwards.
 - You can preview the motion signal in an in-app demo.
 - In the end, all the inputs needed for **Time-to-Move** are saved automatically in a selected output directory.